One-shot and asymptotic classical capacity in general physical theories: One-shot classical capacity in GPTs

 The sender and receiver aim to maximize the size of bit strings under the condition that the average error is small enough.
 In order to define the rate of this task and the capacity of the channel, we define a code that fulfills this aim. \begin{definition}[$(2^n,\epsilon)$-code] Let $\Gamma=\{0,1,\dots,2^n-1\}$ be a $n$-length bit string.
 A $(2^n,\epsilon)$-code for a map $\Phi:\ketbra{x}{x}\mapsto\sigma^\rB_x$ consists of an encoder $g:\Gamma\to\cX$ and decoding measurement $\mathbf{m}^\rB:=\{m^\rB_j\}_{j\in\Gamma}$ whose average error probability when the messages $j\in\Gamma$ is chosen uniformly at random is bounded from the above by $\epsilon$, in a formula,

-\end{definition} Then, we define the rate and capacity as follows. \begin{definition}[one-shot $\epsilon$-achievable rate] A real number $R\ge 0$ is a one-shot $\epsilon$-achievable rate for one-shot classical information transmission through $\Phi$ if there is a $(2^R,\epsilon)$-code. \end{definition} \begin{definition}[one-shot $\epsilon$-classical capacity] The one-shot $\epsilon$-classical capacity of a map $\Phi$, $\rC^\epsilon(\Phi)$ is defined as
+\end{definition} Then, we define the rate and capacity in the same way as the definition in quantum case~\cite{wang2012one,datta2013smooth}.

+\begin{definition}[one-shot $\epsilon$-achievable rate] A real number $R\ge 0$ is a one-shot $\epsilon$-achievable rate for one-shot classical information transmission through $\Phi$ if there is a $(2^R,\epsilon)$-code. \end{definition} \begin{definition}[one-shot $\epsilon$-classical capacity] The one-shot $\epsilon$-classical capacity of a map $\Phi$, $\rC^\epsilon(\Phi)$ is defined as

 \end{definition}

 Now, we define the following ensemble:

 where $P_X(x)$ is a probability distribution of a random variable associated with the alphabet $\cX$.
 The marginal states with respect to $\rA$ and $\rB$ are